Olein-jp/locky-blocky/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Easily toggle the block template lock (contentOnly) in the WordPress block editor toolbar.

 == Description ==
 A plugin that lets administrators easily toggle the block template lock (contentOnly) from the WordPress block editor toolbar.
 Take flexible control over your editing experience.
 (Available to administrators only.
 The menu is not displayed for users with editor or lower capabilities.)